Gary Puckett & The Union Gap: History

-The band, however, wanted to write and produce its own material, and Puckett resented singing the power ballads written by Fuller.
+The band, however, wanted to write and produce its own material, and Puckett resented singing the ballads written by Fuller.
 In 1969 Fuller prepared a 40-piece studio orchestra to record a new song he had written, but Puckett and the group refused to record it, the session was canceled, and Fuller never again worked with the group.
 The band returned to the charts with "This Girl Is a Woman Now", produced by Dick Glasser, but later releases failed to make the Billboard Top 40.
-Chater and Withem left the band; Bement took over on bass guitar and keyboardist, Barry McCoy, and horn player, Richard Gabriel, were added.
+Chater and Withem left the band; Bement took over on bass guitar while keyboardist Barry McCoy and horn player Richard Gabriel were added.
 In 1970 Puckett began recording as a solo act, but with limited success; the Union Gap remained his live backing band until they were dismissed following an appearance at the 1971 Orange County Fair.
 Puckett's recording contract was terminated one year later.

 Solo careers and personal lives

-After the Union Gap was disbanded, Puckett had modest success as a solo artist with the 1971 album The Gary Puckett Album on Columbia, and later mostly performing and re-recording the band's songs.
+After the Union Gap was disbanded, Puckett had modest success as a solo artist with the 1971 album The Gary Puckett Album, on Columbia, and later mostly performing and re-recording the band's songs.
 By 1973, he had essentially disappeared from music, opting instead to study acting and dance and performing in theatrical productions in and around Los Angeles.
 A comeback tour engineered by music writer Thomas K. Arnold brought him to Las Vegas, Nevada in 1981, and from that point on he became a regular on the national oldies circuit.
 Puckett was on the bill for the first major Monkees reunion tour in 1986, along with The Grass Roots featuring Rob Grill and the current version of Herman's Hermits (minus Peter Noone).
-He has also released some new material, including a 2001 holiday album entitled Gary Puckett at Christmas.
+He also released some new material, including a 2001 holiday album entitled Gary Puckett at Christmas.
 In 1994 and 2002 Puckett performed at the Moondance Jam near Walker, Minnesota.
-As of 2010, Puckett continued to perform live concerts in venues across the US, including "package" oldies circuit tours with the Association and the Lettermen.
+As of 2010, Puckett continued to perform live concerts in venues across the US, including oldies circuit tours with the Association and the Lettermen.
 On June 20, 2010, Puckett performed for the first time in Union Gap, Washington, the namesake city of his former band.

-Puckett is married to Lorrie.
+Puckett is married to Lorrie Haines.
 He has two step-daughters, Sydney and Michaela from Lorrie's previous mariage; they currently reside in Clearwater, Florida.
 Bement later joined the oldies act Flash Cadillac & the Continental Kids.
 Chater moved to Nashville, Tennessee where he worked as a songwriter, and had a minor solo hit in 1977 with the song "Part Time Love" and the albums Part Time Love (1977) and Love on a Shoestring (1978).
 Wheatbread turned to concert promotion, and Withem returned to San Diego to teach high-school band.

-Puckett's current band lineup (which is sometimes billed as The Union Gap) is Woody Lingle (bass and vocals), Jamie Hilboldt (keyboards and vocals) and Mike Candito (drums and vocals).
+Puckett's current band lineup, still known as Gary Puckett and the Union Gap, is Woody Lingle (bass and vocals), Jamie Hilboldt (keyboards and vocals) and Mike Candito (drums and vocals).